happyYolanda/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Fully connected : 120 --> 119

 Fully connected : 119 --> 118

 ......

 Fully connected : 85 --> 84

 Fully connected : 84 --> 43

-Dropout for convoution : 0.6

-Dropout for fully connection : 0.5

 ####3.
 Model Training
-To train the model, I used learning rate of 0.001, softmax cross entropy as loss function, AdamOptimizer as optimizer, batch size of 512, epochs of 50, 0.6 for dropout in convoution, 0.5 for dropout in fully connection.
+To train the model, I used :

+* learning rate of 0.001
+* softmax cross entropy as loss function
+* AdamOptimizer as optimizer
+* batch size of 512, epochs of 50
+* 0.6 for dropout in convoution
+* 0.5 for dropout in fully connection.

 ####4.
 Model Tuning
 My final model results were:

-* training set accuracy of ?
+* training set accuracy of 0.9836
-* validation set accuracy of ?
+* validation set accuracy of 0.9444
-* test set accuracy of ?
+* test set accuracy of 0.9292

 If a well known architecture was chosen: